iamlateforbreakast/SParser/reviews/architectural.md

    Your Makefile.in (which we reviewed earlier) correctly identifies all these sub-modules.
 However, as the project grows, manually maintaining that SOURCES list will become a headache.

-   Tip: If you're staying with a manual Makefile.in, consider grouping SOURCES by module (e.g., SOURCES_MEM, SOURCES_COLL) and then combining them into a single SOURCES variable to make it easier to read.4.
+   Tip: If you're staying with a manual Makefile.in, consider grouping SOURCES by module (e.g., SOURCES_MEM, SOURCES_COLL) and then combining them into a single SOURCES variable to make it easier to read.

-   Recommendation: The "UniqId" AuditIn Object.h, you have both id and uniqId.
+# 4. Recommendation: The "UniqId" Audit

+  In Object.h, you have both id and uniqId.
 If your framework doesn't strictly need these for every String or ListEntry, you could save 8 bytes per object by removing them.
-In a large parse tree, that could save megabytes of RAM.Which specific module would you like to dive into next?
-I'd recommend looking at ObjectMgr.c to see how you're actually handling the memory pools.
+In a large parse tree, that could save megabytes of RAM.